Wednesday, 30 March 2016

 I've also been inspired to plan some trips, one - very soon, I hope - to the National Maritime Museum, at Greenwich, and another - when time and funds allow - to the Musée Marine in Paris.
 The former has what may be the worlds largest collection of fine naval models, mostly British, naturally (as they were commissioned for the Admiralty, in relation to their ship-building programme), whilst the latter has a fabulous collection of models of French craft, commissioned by Napoleon himself.

-Described as 'naive but detailed, a cropped version of this image appears in a sub-section of this book that looks at the Invasion scares.
-The full image benefits from a textual key that augments the visual components.
+A cropped version of this image appears in a sub-section of this book that looks at the Invasion scares.

 One major area of naval concern, for both Britain and France, related to French plans to invade our islands.
 This is covered, as are numerous other sub-topics, in small supplementary double-page spreads.
 Other areas addressed include such topics as Speed and Length, Quantity versus Quality, and Experiments and Innovation, amongst others.

 There's also a pair of double-page spreads that, combined, make a four-page spread of one of the Admiralty Draughts - the 74-gun Warrior - allowing a closer inspection.
 These Draughts are terrific, conveying both beauty and information.
-Scratch-builders might well live these.
-Though I have to confess, landlubber that I am, that I mainly admire them aesthetically, and find them hard to decipher, technically.
+I can imagine scratch-builders loving these.
+I have to confess, landlubber that I am, I mainly admire them aesthetically, and find them hard to decipher, technically.

-The full painting, by Thomas Luny, of the Capture of the French Guillaume Tell by HMS Foudroyant, off Malta, 1804, as used on the cover of this book.
+The Capture of the French Guillaume Tell by HMS Foudroyant, off Malta, 1804.

 One area where maritime books and other similar stuff on this period regularly falls down, e.g. the Rod Langton Dutch Gunboat model of my previous posts, is the lack of a glossary.
 Nautical and naval terminology is very specialist, and this book seems to assume prior knowledge on that score.